nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can add, resolve or remove questions from a specified student in **Reeve**.

-General Format: `question COMMAND_WORD INDEX DETAILS`
+General Format: `question COMMAND_WORD STUDENT_INDEX DETAILS`

 * The `COMMAND_WORD` field accepts either `add`, `solve` or `delete`.
-* The command affects the student at the specified `INDEX`, which is his/her position on the list.
+* The command affects the student at the specified `STUDENT_INDEX`, which is his/her position on the list.
 * The format of `DETAILS` varies with each command word as explained below.

 <div markdown="block" class="alert alert-info">
-:information_source: `INDEX` **must be a positive integer** 1, 2, 3, …​
+:information_source: `STUDENT_INDEX` **must be a positive integer** 1, 2, 3, …​
 </div>

 ##### 3.3.1.1 Adding a question: `question add`

 Adds a new question to the student.

-Format: `question add INDEX t/QUESTION`
+Format: `question add STUDENT_INDEX t/QUESTION`

-* This records a new unresolved question to the student at the specified `INDEX`.
+* This records a new unresolved question to the student at the specified `STUDENT_INDEX`.

 <div markdown="block" class="alert alert-info">
 :information_source: `QUESTION` must not be empty.